100 Best Shadow Work Prompts with FREE PDF Downloads!

 Read this next: A Guide to Inner Child Healing + Techniques

-List of journal prompts to heal the inner child
+List of shadow work prompts for healing the inner child

 Shadow work prompts for deep trauma